-4. General Principles for Managing Potential and Actual Conflicts of Interest
+5. General Principles for Managing Potential and Actual Conflicts of Interest

-- 4.1.
-The Group's constitution sets out the responsibility of the Lay Member for Audit and Governance to ensure arrangements are in place to manage conflicts of interests3.
-All individuals covered by this policy must comply with the arrangements outlined below and any instructions given to them under those arrangements.
-As highlighted in Paragraph 2.7 above, failure to comply will be considered as a serious issue with potential disciplinary consequences. - 4.2.
+- 5.1.
+As highlighted above, the CCG's constitution sets out the responsibility of the Conflict of Interest Guardian to ensure arrangements are in place to manage conflicts of interests5.
+All individuals covered by this policy must comply with the arrangements outlined below and any instructions given to them under those arrangements. - 5.2.
 When an actual or potential conflict of interest is identified, the individual with the conflict of interest will normally be instructed to withdraw from any activity, transactions or meetings relating to the conflict on a permanent basis.
-Where the conflict only becomes apparent in the course of activity, transactions or meetings, the individual must withdraw at the point the conflict is identified and their interest communicated to all relevant parties. - 4.3.
-As a consequence of paragraph 4.2, individuals with a conflict of interest should also not be party to any information relating to the matter in which they have a conflict other than information that is publicly available.
-This means that, if they are a member of a committee or governing body, they should not receive copies of any private papers relating to the matter in which they have a conflict of interest. - 4.4.
+Where the conflict only becomes apparent in the course of activity, transactions or meetings, the individual must withdraw at the point the conflict is identified and their interest communicated to all relevant parties. - 5.3.
+As a consequence of paragraph 5.2, individuals with a conflict of interest should also not be party to any information relating to the matter in which they have a conflict other than information that is publicly available.
+This means that, if they are a member of a committee or governing body, they should not receive copies of any private papers relating to the matter in which they have a conflict of interest. - 5.4.
 For decisions that affect all of the practices in the Group, any individual with a resulting conflict of interest can be involved in developing relevant proposals and their discussion at Committees and Governing Body level.
-They will not be able to vote on the decision and another non-conflicted party must be involved in formally putting recommendations to any Committee or the Governing Body. - 4.5.
-In addition, in regard to conflicts as regards any decision required of the Group with regard to services actually or potentially provided by the members of the group the
+They will not be able to vote on the decision and another non-conflicted party must be involved in formally putting recommendations to any Committee or the Governing Body. - 5.5.
+In addition, in regard to conflicts as regards any decision required of the Group with regard to services actually or potentially provided by the members of the group the Group will follow the NHS England Code of Conduct and use the template in Appendix B for all relevant commissioning decisions.
+In particular the Group will: - arrange for access to robust, independent advice and support with regard to procurement and contract management; - publish the details of all contracts, including their value, on the Group's website as soon as they are agreed; - publish on the Group's website the types of services being commissioned though Any Qualified Provider and the agreed price for each service; - liaise with NHS England when commissioning any service from a primary care provider that is related to the services that some or all GP practices provide under the GP contract

-3 Paragraphs 8.4.2 to 8.4.4, Sections 4 and 5 are approved by the Lay Member as the Group's arrangements under these paragraphs
+5 Paragraphs 8.4.2 to 8.4.4, Sections 4 and 5 are approved by the Lay Member as the Group's arrangements under these paragraphs